hpcugent/vsc-mympirun/README.md

 Pinning of MPI processes to cores is also enabled by default (can be disabled using `--disable-pinmpi`).

 It will also leverage the Torque integration of the MPI library being used by default, by launching MPI processes using `pbsdsh` rather than `ssh`.
+(See also: [Controlling launcher](#controlling-launcher))

 # Configuring `mympirun`